Jared Koenig: San Diego Padres

 On February 23, 2023, Koenig signed a minor league contract with the San Diego Padres organization.
 In 48 appearances split between the Double-A San Antonio Missions and Triple-A El Paso Chihuahuas, he pitched to a cumulative 3.81 ERA with 70 strikeouts and 7 saves in 59 innings of work.
 Koenig elected free agency following the season on November 6.

 Milwaukee Brewers

 On November 17, 2023, Koenig signed a minor league contract with the Milwaukee Brewers.
 He began the season with the Triple–A Nashville Sounds.
 On April 14, 2024, the Brewers selected Koenig's contract to the active roster.
 The following day, Koenig made his Milwaukee debut against the San Diego Padres where he threw two scoreless innings and earned his first Brewers strikeout against Fernando Tatis Jr. Koenig became the 1,000th player to appear in at least one game in a Brewers uniform.
 On May 25, Koenig became the first Brewers pitcher since Zack Greinke to start two consecutive games.
+He made 55 total appearances for Milwaukee, posting a 9–4 record and 2.47 ERA with 63 strikeouts and one save over 62 innings of work.

+Koenig made 72 appearances out of the bullpen for the Brewers during the 2025 campaign, compiling a 6–1 record and 2.86 ERA with 68 strikeouts and two saves across 66 innings pitched.

+On April 6, 2026, Koenig was placed on the injured list due to a left UCL sprain.